- About Us

 The UA/NASA Space Grant Program and nominating departments provide six graduate fellowships per year to exceptional graduate students interested in promoting the understanding of space-related research to the public and who are studying in space sciences/engineering, public policy, earth sciences, science education, and global change-related fields.
 The fellowship, co-sponsored by UA/NASA Space Grant and the applicant's nominating Department, includes a stipend of $16,000 for one or two years, both in- and out-of-state fee/tuition waivers, student health insurance, and $750/year for travel to professional meetings.

 Space Grant fellows are required to complete an educational outreach project as part of their fellowship.

-A candidate must be a graduate student at The University of Arizona studying in a space science/engineering-related discipline (that is, helping address NASA's mission, which includes, for example, Earth Sciences and Science Education) and be a citizen of the United States.
+A candidate must be a graduate student at The University of Arizona studying in a NASA STEM discipline (that is, helping address NASA's mission, which includes, for example, Earth Sciences and Science Education) and be a citizen of the United States.
 In addition, applicants must meet UA Graduate College fellowship requirements to be considered for an award.

 These awards are funded with Space Grant monies plus a required department cost-share.
-Specifically, Space Grant provides 10K stipend, out-of-state tuition waiver, and student health insurance.
-Departments provide: 6K stipend, in-state tuition/registration fee waiver, and $750/year travel funds.
+Specifically, Space Grant provides a 10K stipend, and stipends for student health insurance.
+Colleges (through awardee departments) provide non-resident tuition waivers, and Departments provide a 6K stipend, registration fee waivers, and $750/year travel funds.

 For further information contact Susan A. Brew at: email@example.com